raysan5/riconpacker/README.md

  > riconpacker.exe --help

 ## Building rIconPacker
 In order to build rIconpacker, you'll need raylib installed.
 On windows, install using the official installer, on linux, either build from source or use the package manager of choice.
+You'll also need raygui, rpng and tinyfiledialogs

 Building on linux
 ```sh